 Nicaragua is also home to a rich culture.
 For those who enjoy spending time outdoors, Nicaragua is an excellent choice as it is home to many natural attractions including 19 volcanos, the Bosawás UNESCO Biosphere Reserve, and the beautiful Lake Nicaragua, the largest lake in Central America, which features the luxuriant Ometepe Island within.
 For those who enjoy urban fun, Managua and San Juan del Sur both have very active night lives.
 For those interested in culture and history, León and Granada are two prominent colonial towns, rich in history and full of museums, art galleries and other cultural centers.

 One con about life in Nicaragua is that the infrastructure isn’t great.
-The major roadways are well paved and maintained, but get off of them, especially in rural areas, and you are likely to encounter poorly maintained or even dirt roads.
+The major roadways are well paved and maintained, but get off them, especially in rural areas, and you are likely to encounter poorly maintained or even dirt roads.
 Internet access can also be pretty shoddy, although if you put enough money into it you can have great service.
 Water and electricity are pretty reliable, and rarely go out, but they will occasionally, usually only for short periods of time though.
 One positive note on this subject is that much progress has been made to improve Nicaragua’s infrastructure in recent years, and improvements are continuously being made, although perhaps not as fast as some would like.

 Of the 3 countries listed in this article, Nicaragua would be best for those looking to live in a country where they can decrease their cost of living while increasing their quality of life.

 Panama is an excellent country to live in for American expatriates.
 It currently has a thriving expatriate community, with over 50,000 Americans who have already taken up permanent residency within the country.
 One reason for this is that the real estate in Panama is reasonably priced.
-(Here are some Panama property listings.)

 Outside of the capital, Panama features many miles of beaches, both Caribbean and Pacific.
-One of the most popular Caribbean places to live is Bocas del Toro.
+One of the most popular Caribbean places to live in Bocas del Toro.
 Bocas del Toro real estate is unique in that many properties can only be accessed by boat.
-If you are looking for life on the Pacific - then the Azuero Peninsula is the best place to look.
+If you are looking for life on the Pacific – then the Azuero Peninsula is the best place to look.
 Real estate for sale on the Azuero Peninsula is very reasonable.
-And of course there are also many beautiful tropical forests and small towns to explore all around Panama.
+And of course, there are also many beautiful tropical forests and small towns to explore all around Panama.

 One of the greatest testaments to Panama as a destination for relocation is that the people who live here are some of the happiest in the world.
 Panama consistently ranks highly in international polls of happiness, satisfaction and well-being.
 In the Gallup 2014 Country Well-Being Rankings Poll, Panama ranked 1st as the country with the highest well-being in the entire world.
-This study measured such factors as satisfactions with one’s purpose, social life, financial stability, sense of community and physical health.
+This study measured such factors as satisfaction with one’s purpose, social life, financial stability, sense of community and physical health.

 One con about life in Panama, or rather life in the capital of Panama City specifically, is that it can be expensive, at least by Central American standards.
 Certainly, it is cheaper than living in the United States, but compared to the other two countries in this article, not so much.
 However, by living in an area other than the capital, such as the popular expatriate town of David on Panama’s western coast, a very affordable cost of living can be achieved.

 Of the 3 countries listed in this article, Panama would be best for those who want to live around other expatriates, as Panama has one of the most active expatriate communities in Central America.
 To talk to our service provider about residency in Panama, please contact us HERE.